The Story of ABL1 and ABL2

 A gene’s head is lopped off and replaced with another, creating an out-of-control chimera.

-Scientists had already found a potential link between ABLr and cancer in mice.
-When part of the mouse version of the ABLr gene was incorporated into a virus’s genome, mice infected with that virus developed cancer.
+Scientists had already found a potential link between ABL1 and cancer in mice.
+When part of the mouse version of the ABL1 gene was incorporated into a virus’s genome, mice infected with that virus developed cancer.
 But researchers hadn’t yet found the human version of the gene or determined whether it caused cancer in people.
-In pursuit of an answer, Heisterkamp and Groffen isolated part of the human ABLr gene and worked with UK researchers to narrow down its location in the genome.
+In pursuit of an answer, Heisterkamp and Groffen isolated part of the human ABL1 gene and worked with UK researchers to narrow down its location in the genome.
 It was on chromosome 9.

 The ABL2 gene regulates cell motion